Prahlad-K/Sudoku_Solver/README.md

 An arbitrary sized image of any newspaper sudoku puzzle.

 ## Output - Aim
-The solved sudoku, displayed to the user
+The solved sudoku, displayed to the user.

 ## Major Steps Involved